Life Is Beautiful (2000 film): Plot

 Vinayachandran and Sindhu are a happily married couple who enjoy romancing.
 Vinayachandran joins a public school as a Plus Two teacher.
 In the strict disciplined school, unlike other teachers, Vinayachandran is friendly and conducts enjoyable classes.
-The students gets easily carried away by his amiable nature.
+The students get easily carried away by his amiable nature.

-One day, Sindhu's sister Bala visits them and asks Sindhu's permission for leaving to the United States for her higher studies, which Sindhu disapproves bluntly.
+One day, Sindhu's sister Bala visits them and asks Sindhu's permission to go to the United States for her higher studies, which Sindhu disapproves of bluntly.
 Later, Sindhu leaves for a professional tour, leaving Vinayachandran and Bala alone.
-Meanwhile, Bala tries to get intimate with Vinayachandran which annoys him and he asks her why she is behaving so childishly for which she replies that Sindhu was the only one she had in this world but now as she has married Vinayachandran, she is all alone.
-Vinayachandran understands her state of mind consoles her and asks her to behave like his sister.
-As the story progresses, much to Vinayachandran's dismay, Bala's behaviour gets more strange day by day.
+Meanwhile, Bala tries to get intimate with Vinayachandran, which annoys him, and he asks her why she is behaving so childishly.
+She says that Sindhu is the only one she has in this world, but now that she has married Vinayachandran, she feels lonely.
+Vinayachandran understands her state of mind and consoles her by asking her to behave like his sister.
+Much to Vinayachandran's dismay, Bala's behaviour gets stranger day by day.

-Vinayachandran also loses his job because of his in-academic style of teaching.
-Sindhu after her trip returns and Bala confesses that she tried to get intimate with Vinayachandran and hence intended to replace Sindhu.
+Vinayachandran loses his job because of his non-academic style of teaching.
+Sindhu returns after her trip, and Bala confesses that she tried to get intimate with Vinayachandran and hence intended to replace Sindhu.
 Sindhu is devastated by this revelation and stops talking to Vinayachandran.
-Vinayachandran gets his job back as his students stood up for him and asks the authority not to fire him.
-Sindhu agrees for Bala's US plans.
-Vinayachandran joins them at the railway station and together the couple bids good bye for Bala.
+Vinayachandran gets his job back as his students stand up for him and ask the authorities not to fire him.
+Sindhu agrees to Bala's US plans.
+Vinayachandran joins them at the railway station, and together the couple bids goodbye to Bala.

-The film ends with Sindhu repeating Vinayachandran's words to him that whatever happens in LIFE it IS always BEAUTIFUL.
+The film ends with Sindhu repeating Vinayachandran's words to him that whatever happens in LIFE, it IS always BEAUTIFUL.